JavaScript Required

-Church Bylaws & Boards: IRS Requirements Explained
+Church Bylaws & Board: IRS Requirements Explained

-Does a Church Need a Board of Directors?
-IRS Governance Rules ExplainedWhen it comes to IRS recognition, a 501(c)(3) church isn’t exempt from scrutiny just because it holds Sunday services or calls itself a ministry.
-Churches are automatically considered tax-exempt under 501(c)(3), but if they want official IRS determination by filing the Form 1023, they’re expected to demonstrate legitimate governance.
+When it comes to IRS recognition, a 501c3 501(c)(3) church isn't exempt from scrutiny just because it holds Sunday services or calls itself a ministry.
+Churches are automatically considered tax-exempt under 501c3 501(c)(3), but if they want official IRS determination by filing the Form 1023, they're expected to demonstrate legitimate governance.
 That means more than just a pulpit and a congregation.

 Whether you're leading a small startup ministry or a long-established church, proper structure matters.
 Not just for compliance, but for accountability, clarity, and protection.

 Most denials or delays in church exemption applications come down to weak or missing governance.
-In this article, we’ll walk through the structure the IRS expects—and how to make sure your church is ready.
+In this article, we'll walk through the structure the IRS expects, and how to make sure your church is ready.

+Yes.
 Church Bylaws are the written rules that govern your church.
 They lay out how decisions are made, who holds what authority, how leadership is selected, and how disputes are resolved.

 Here's what strong church bylaws should include: